nnMIL: A generalizable multiple instance learning framework for computational pathology

-A central challenge in MIL for computational pathology is the highly variable number of patches per slide, which has traditionally restricted model training to a batch size of one and prevents the use of advanced optimization strategies. nnMIL resolves this issue by using a fixed-length bag size across slides, thereby enabling large and class-balanced mini-batches.
+A central challenge in MIL for computational pathology is the highly variable number of patches per slide, which has traditionally restricted model training to a batch size of one and limited the use of advanced optimization strategies. nnMIL addresses this issue by converting variable-length bags into fixed-length sampled bags, thereby enabling large and class-balanced mini-batches.
 Inspired by the rule-based design philosophy of nnU-Net\cite{isensee2021nnu} for image segmentation, nnMIL follows a similar principle of distilling domain knowledge into explicit heuristic rules that guide model configuration, for example, determining an appropriate bag size from the dataset-level distribution.
 The use of larger batch sizes, suitable batch samplers, and well-chosen bag sizes generally leads to better performance.
 This design stabilizes gradients, improves convergence, and supports the integration of task-specific batch samplers to alleviate class imbalance\cite{hoffer2017train,yang2020rethinking}.
-Further, nnMIL adopts a moderate dimension of hidden features to balance model capacity and regularization, which preserves the semantic features of pretrained foundation models without requiring additional projection layers as in existing MIL methods\cite{luo2025ensemble}.
+Furthermore, nnMIL adopts a moderate dimension of hidden features to balance model capacity and regularization, which preserves the semantic features of pretrained foundation models without requiring additional projection layers as in existing MIL methods\cite{luo2025ensemble}.
+While patch-level sampling is introduced to enable stable large-batch optimization in nnMIL, for tasks relying on rare events, it might pose a risk of missing informative patches during training; however, this issue is mitigated at inference by aggregating predictions over all patches in the whole slide.
+To explicitly test this, we assessed nnMIL for detecting breast cancer micro-metastasis based on independent training and validation datasets CAMELYON16 and CAMELYON17.
+Our results show that nnMIL achieves competitive performance on this task, indicating that the training-time sampling strategy does not compromise detection of rare pathological patterns\cite{bejnordi2017diagnostic,bandi2018detection} (\textbf{\hyperref[tab:camelyon_results_acc]{Supplementary Table 13}}).